 Proportional STAR Voting presents an alternative which addresses these concerns.
 The five star ballot shows not only a voter's preferences, but also how much or how little they like each candidate- regardless of the candidates' political affiliations.
 Despite the fact that a star ballot contains more information than a ranked ballot, the math required to tally five star ballots is much simpler.

 The good news is that single-winner, multi-winner, and proportional STAR Voting would all encourage and allow the formation of more representative political parties!

 Proportional Representation is the cutting edge of voting science and we are excited to be on the forefront.

 In 2018, the Equal Vote Coalition convened a team of interested citizens, international voting scientists, and researchers to evaluate the proposals on the table, to develop better methods for comparing and testing proportional voting methods, and to consider and study new proposals and innovations in the field.
 The goal was to definitively determine the proportional method that is the most equitable, accurate, fair, simple, and resistant to strategic voting.

 In late of 2020 the committee concluded Phase Three of the project, studying, simulating, refining, and vetting the proposals, and came to consensus on a recommendation for Proportional STAR Voting.
 The proposal was presented to the Equal Vote Coalition and was approved by the board in December 2020.

 The committee's final recommendation was presented over a video conference on February 25th, 2021, and you can read the through the presentation report as an e-book here.
-Please stay tuned for the final research report as the committee launches into phase four, writing up findings for an academic audience and publishing its findings.
+The committee is now launching into phase four.
+When the project is complete we'll be writing up findings for an academic audience and publishing our findings.

 Do you like this page?